 March 22, 1930 - November 26, 2021

-But to me…a gay man who discovered the brilliant composer-lyricist during my floundering adolescence in the Sexual Revolution/Gay Liberation ‘70s, it’s hard not to see the obvious tragedy of Stephen Sondheim’s death at age 91 as largely representing a form of triumph.
-A triumph of survival, a triumph of the indomitability of the creative voice, and certainly a triumph of a queer artist's personal journey (from the closet to "Marry Me a Little") over the course of his nearly 70-year career.
+But to me…a gay man who discovered the brilliant composer-lyricist during my floundering adolescence in the Sexual Revolution/Gay Liberation ‘70s, it’s hard not to look upon the obvious tragedy of Stephen Sondheim’s death at age 91 as simultaneously representing a kind of triumph.
+A triumph of survival, a triumph of the indomitability of the creative voice, and certainly a triumph of a queer artist's personal journey (from being closeted, coming out in his 40s, to [shades of "Marry Me a Little"] getting wed at the age of 87) in a nearly 70-year career.

-For what’s not triumphant in being a gay man surviving the devastation of the AIDS plague of the ‘80s and living to such a ripe old age?
+For what’s not triumphant in being a gay man surviving the devastation of the AIDS plague of the ‘80s and living to the astoundingly ripe old age of 91?
 It’s certainly a triumph that the trajectory of Sondheim’s long career dramatizes the struggle of the American LGBTQ experience: Sondheim’s first Broadway show (1957s West Side Story) was the creation of no less than FOUR societally-mandated closeted gay and bisexual men.
 By the time of his death, Sondheim was an out-and-proud, world-renowned public figure legally wed to his husband of four years.

 |Sondheim with the cast of the movie version of Into the Woods|